google/prudaq/README.md

 Note that while we can get 400 megabits per second *into* memory, we don't know any way to store data that quickly on a BeagleBone, whether to onboard flash, an external drive, or by shipping it over a network.
 Our high score is currently 112Mbps to a USB flash drive.
 See the [Performance](doc/Performance.md) page for details.

+## Working with PRUDAQ

+We've tried to make PRUDAQ accessible to people who don't want to learn PRU assembly or write C code.
+[BeagleLogic](https://github.com/abhishek-kakkar/BeagleLogic)'s PRUDAQ driver provides a /dev/beaglelogic device you can pipe into a file or a python program, and their pre-built system image makes it easy to get the software working.

+PRUDAQ is also hacker friendly: we've tried to document all the circuit design, firmware and performance considerations.
+The stock BeagleBone distro has all the libraries and compiler toolchains needed to compile our sample code, which has lots of comments.

 ## PRUDAQ is not an oscilloscope

 If you're looking for an oscilloscope or a hardened data acquisiton system, this board is probably not what you want: